 Executive summary 1

 Introduction 3

 An outcomes-based approach 4

 What are cities proposing for UGB expansions?
 7

 Possible outcomes of different growth options 9

 Changes in where we live and work 13

-Where we stand today with housing 13
+Where we stand today with housing .
+13

-Where we stand today with jobs 21
+Where we stand today with jobs .
+21

 From home to work and back 27

-Regional outlook 28
+Regional outlook .
+28

-How much room is there for housing and job growth inside the UGB?
-34
+How much room is there for housing and job growth inside the UGB? .34

-Policy considerations related to the need for proposed residential UGB expansions 37

-Next steps 39
+Conclusion .
+37

 Bibliography 40